Your pet will receive first class care before, during and after their surgery.

 After some procedures it may be necessary to restrict exercise.
 The vet will tell you if this is the case.
 Please ask for advice if you are not certain.

-It is important that your pet finishes his or her course of medication.
+It is important that your pet finishes their course of medication.
 If you are having difficulties administering it, please contact the surgery.

 If your pet has a bandage, please make sure you keep it dry.
 Most bandages will need changing within 2-3 days.
 The vet will inform you when to come in for a bandage change.